doctrine/dbal/docs/en/reference/schema-representation.rst

    -  **charset** (string): The character set to use for the column.
 Currently only supported on MySQL and Drizzle.
-   -  **collate** (string): The collation to use for the column.
-Currently only supported on SQL Server.
+   -  **collation** (string): The collation to use for the column.
+Supported by MySQL, PostgreSQL, Sqlite, SQL Server and Drizzle.
    -  **check** (string): The check constraint clause to add to the column.
       Defaults to ``null``.